hrotkogabor/manjaro-btrfs/README.md

 Creating the */var* subvolume will greatly reduce the size of the snapshots, and give the ability to boot a read only snapshot, to do the rollback from there.

-After this script has finished, restart.
+After this script has finished, restart the system.

 ## 2. after the first start
 When you boot into the newly installed system: